This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Presentation Use any shape of ramekin that your heart desires.
-For the best presentation, you will want to do your brûlée right before you serve it!
+Presentation – Use any shape of ramekins you would like!
+For best results you want to brûlée the sugar right before you serve.

-Flavor Tips Don’t boil your vanilla extract, it dampens the flavor.
+Flavor Tips – Don’t boil your vanilla extract, it will dampen the flavor.

 Nutrition